Frequently Asked Questions About I'On At Home

 - Event examples include wine tastings, behind-the-scenes tours of museums and other local attractions, history tours, documentary viewings followed by discussions, group hikes, educational lectures on issues related to successful aging and other useful topics, watch parties for occasions such as the Super Bowl, cooking and other demonstrations, and holiday celebrations.

 - We have events for members, guests, and potential members to socialize, share information, and learn more about I'On At Home.

 - Using their logins, IAH members may register online for events (ionathome.org) or call 843-284-3590 for assistance.
 Messages may be left at this number, and calls will be returned within 24 hours.

 What services do volunteers provide to I'On At Home members?

-Volunteers can change members’ hard-to-reach light bulbs; do basic setup for a new computer or an e-mail account; offer a ride to the store or to a medical appointment; help them organize their files, bills and monthly payments; chop some weeds in their garden, or help with pets in emergencies.
+- Volunteers can change members’ hard-to-reach light bulbs; do basic setup for a new computer or an e-mail account; offer a ride to and/or from the airport, to the store, or to a medical appointment; help organize files, bills and monthly payments; pull weeds in their garden; or help with pets in emergencies.

 Who can be an I'On At Home Volunteer?

-We’re always looking for volunteers to provide new services and recreational activities.
+- We’re always looking for volunteers to provide new services and recreational activities.
 Are you a computer whiz or database manager?
 Perhaps an excellent gardener?
 Or maybe you’re a person with a knack for repairing bicycles or other mechanisms that break.
 Or one who helps folks get organized.
 We would love to give you the opportunity to share your skills with your neighbors through I'On At Home!

-How do I request a service or Preferred Provider referral?
+How do I request a volunteer service?

 What if I need something that is not on the list of services?